Knowing the carrot family (part 1)

-A guide to probably the trickiest plant family you can get to know
+An essential guide to probably the trickiest plant family you can get to know

-This plant family is one of the most common plant families you will encounter when foraging for food in Britain.
+The carrot family is one of the most common plant families you will encounter when foraging for food in Britain.
 It also provides us with some of our staple vegetables, as well as a range of culinary herbs and spices.
 The world’s cuisine would be far poorer without these plants.

 The importance of this plant family to foragers comes from the number of poisonous species, some deadly, rather than the array of magnificent foods that are growing in all corners of the UK.